mynl/aggregate/doc/2_user_guides/2_x_actuary_student.rst

 Answers
 ~~~~~~~~~

-Creating and printing a simple agg language program, and querying its ``density_df`` dataframe reveals all the answers.
+Creating and printing a simple Dec language program, and querying its ``density_df`` dataframe reveals all the answers.

 .. ipython:: python
     :okwarning: